JanHerca/urantiapedia/output/wikijs/en/article/Sebastian_Nozzi/Le_Christianisme_Comme_Une_Chance.md

 Booklet 195, “After Pentecost,” is perhaps my favorite booklet.
 I find it fascinating because it bridges the gap between Jesus’ time and our own, helping us to better understand our situation.

-_The Urantia Book_ tells us that modern man will reject a religion that is not in harmony with our current highest conceptions of truth, goodness, and beauty (Paper [UB 195:7.20](/en/The_Urantia_Book/195#p7_20) ).
+_The Urantia Book_ tells us that modern man will reject a religion that is not in harmony with our current highest conceptions of truth, goodness, and beauty (Paper <a id="a190_165"></a>[UB 195:7.20](/en/The_Urantia_Book/195#p7_20) ).
 Here Christianity does not seem to measure up to many people, those who leave the church.

 So, does that mean it's our turn?
 We go out into the streets and start evangelizing everybody with _The Urantia Book_.
 We advertise on television and so on?